drapergem/draper/Readme.markdown

 1. Add `gem 'draper'` to your `Gemfile` and `bundle`
 2. Run `rails g draper:model YourModel`
-3. Edit `app/decorators/your_model_decorator.rb` using:
+3. Edit `app/decorators/[your_model]_decorator.rb` using:
   1. `h` to proxy to Rails/application helpers like `h.current_user`
   2. `model` to access the wrapped object like `model.created_at`
+4. Put common decorations in `app/decorators/application.rb`
-4. Wrap models in your controller with the decorator using:
+5. Wrap models in your controller with the decorator using:
-  1. `.find` automatic lookup & wrap: `ArticleDecorator.find(1)`
+  1. `.find` automatic lookup & wrap
+    ex: `ArticleDecorator.find(1)`
-  2. `.decorate` method with single object or collection: `ArticleDecorator.decorate(Article.all)`
+  2. `.decorate` method with single object or collection,
+    ex: `ArticleDecorator.decorate(Article.all)`
-  3. `.new` method with single object: `ArticleDecorator.new(Article.first)`
+  3. `.new` method with single object
+    ex: `ArticleDecorator.new(Article.first)`
-5. Call and output the methods in your view templates as normal
+6. Output the instance methods in your view templates
+  ex: `@article_decorator.created_at`

 ## Goals

-This gem makes it easy to apply the decorator pattern to the data models in a Rails application.
-This gives you three wins:
+This gem makes it easy to apply the decorator pattern to domain models in a Rails application.
+This pattern gives you three wins:

 1. Replace most helpers with an object-oriented approach
 2. Filter data at the presentation level
 3. Enforce an interface between your controllers and view templates.

 ### 1. Object Oriented Helpers